 American Silver Eagle Bullion Coins

 Another popular U.S. Mint investment coin type for the person on a tight budget is the U.S. Silver Eagle.
+The design consists of the classic walking Lady Liberty on the obverse (the same as on the Walking Liberty half dollar) and a special design of a heraldic eagle on the reverse.
 These are one full troy ounce silver bullion coins that are typically sold for a couple of dollars over the spot price of silver.
 They make an excellent investment if you think the price of silver will be going up.

 Although the U.S. Mint sells Proof Silver Eagles and specially mint-marked uncirculated Silver Eagles directly to collectors through the U.S. Mint Web site, you'll have to buy the "generic" Silver Eagles from a coin or bullion dealer to get the lower price.
 I recommend buying the generic Silver Eagles if you are investing, and the Proof coins if you are buying heirlooms.

 Foreign and World Coins